Instruments

 Dunn Solar Telescope's open optical bench system makes it easy for solar astronomers to collaborate with DST on scientific research.

-The Dunn Solar Telescope, or DST as its also known, was inaugurated as the world's premier high spatial resolution optical solar telescope in 1969.
+The Dunn Solar Telescope, or DST as it is also known, was inaugurated as the world's premier high spatial resolution optical solar telescope in 1969.
 Today, one high-order adaptive optics (AO76) bench produces sub-arc-second imaging (0".14 @ 430 nm) for an array of advanced instruments.
 Data taken at the Dunn are available to the public at our data site.

 Instruments at DST